 Cambridge District Scout Archives

 This is a far from complete list of Scouts visiting Cambridge.
 It specifically does not cover refugees from both world wars.
 However, the first listed Serbian and Belgium Scouts are refugees.

-1918 Serbian Scouts (Rover age) with Cambridge Flax pickers at Forthinghay Camp, later reported as being instrumental in developing Scouting in Yugoslavia
+1918 Serbian Scouts (Rover age) with Cambridge Flax pickers at Forthinghay Camp, later reported as being instrumental in developing Scouting in Yugoslavia.
+These were refugees and many Belgium refugees are reported at the same time

 1924 African Scouts (see below)